MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 ![Adapter in console](console-adapter-security.png)

+You can also manually edit the adapter's configuration JSON file with the required configuration and push the changes back to a MobileFirst Server.

+1. From a **command-line window**, navigate to the project's root folder and run the `mfpdev adapter pull`.
+2. Open the configuration file, located in the **project-folder\mobilefirst** folder.
+3. Edit the file and look for the `securityCheckDefinitions` object.
+In this object, find or create an object that is named as your selected security check.
+Within the security-checks object, find or add a properties object.
+For each available configuration property that you want to configure, add within the properties object a pair of configuration-property name and value.
+For example:

+    ```xml
+    "securityCheckDefinitions": {
+        "UserAuthentication": {
+            "properties": {
+                "maxAttempts": "4",
+                "failureExpirationSec: "90"
+            }
+        }
+    }
+    ```
+4. Deploy the updated configuration JSON file by running the command: `mfpdev adapter push`.

 ### MobileFirst Operations Console - Application
 Property values can also be overridden at the application level.

 In the MobileFirst Operations Console → **[your application] → Security tab**, under the **Security Check Configurations** section, you can modify the values defined in each security check available.

 <img class="gifplayer" alt="Configuring security check properties" src="console-application-security.png"/>

+You can also manually edit the adapter's configuration JSON file with the required configuration and push the changes back to a MobileFirst Server.

+1. From a **command-line window**, navigate to the project's root folder and run the `mfpdev app pull`.
+2. Open the configuration file, located in the **project-folder\mobilefirst** folder.
+3. Edit the file and look for the `securityCheckConfigurations` object.
+In this object, find or create an object that is named as your selected security check.
+Within the security-checks object, add a pair of configuration-property name and value for each available configuration property that you want to configure.
+For example:

+    ```xml
+    "SecurityCheckConfigurations": {
+        "UserAuthentication": {
+            "properties": {
+                "maxAttempts": "2",
+                "failureExpirationSec: "60"
+            }
+        }
+    }
+    ```
+4. Deploy the updated configuration JSON file by running the command: `mfpdev app push`.

 ## Predefined Security Checks
 These predefined security checks are also available: